jzmiller1/postnormalism/README.md

 ## Features

-- Manage the creation of schemas, tables, views, triggers and functions using Python dataclasses
+- Manage the creation of schemas, domains, tables, views, triggers and functions using Python dataclasses
 - Create database items with comments
 - Group related database items and create them within a single transaction
 - Create a Database object that allows loading database items in a specified load order and managing database extensions